-- 1. Allow the engine to run until it is out of fuel. - 2.
+- 1. Allow the engine to run until it is out of fuel.
+Do not attempt to pour fuel from the engine. - 2.
 Remove the plastic belt cover on the front of the engine by removing the two self-tapping screws.
 See Fig. 8-1.